ISCDtoolbox/MPD/README.md

 * gcc (version 5.4.0)
 * make (version 4.1)
 * cmake (version 3.5.1)
+* doxygen (version 1.8.11) (optional: it is only necessary if one wants to generate the code documentation)

+In order to download the source files of the mpd program, you have two options: either you can download the data compression file at http://pelikano.free.fr/mpd/MPD.tar.gz (the required informations can be found at the end of this file) and uncompress the downloaded file; or install the git package

 * git (version 2.7.4)
-* doxygen (version 1.8.11) (optional: it is only used for generating the code documentation)

 Then, open your terminal and locate yourself in the directory where you want to download the files thanks to "ls" and "cd" commands.
 To clone the files with git, type